 Export Options

-To export a recipe, scroll to it then select your desired destination from the export options list at the bottom of the main screen.
+Swipe to the recipe you'd like to export then select your desired destination from the export options list at the bottom-left of the main screen.
+Tap the share button next to the chosen export option.

 You can also use any app that accepts these standard file formats: Text, Rich Text, Markdown, TextBundle, JSON, or PDF.